Magaav/Magaav/README.md

 Control plane for fleets of Hermes agents.

-Hermes Orchestrator explores how autonomous agents can be managed as real infrastructure rather than isolated scripts.
+hermes-orchestrator explores how autonomous agents can be managed as real infrastructure rather than isolated scripts.

 Focus areas: